nixn/pdns-etcd3/doc/ETCD-structure.md

 The content can be one of the following:

-* A plain string (that is without quotation marks), if it does not begin with any marker of the other types of content (see below).<br>
+* A plain string (that is without quotation marks), if it begins with a letter, digit or `_` or if it does not begin with any marker of the other types of content (see below).<br>
-  Plain strings give the content of the record directly.
-They are not parsed or changed in any way, just returned as-is.<br>
+  Plain strings give the content of the record directly.<br>
+  They
-  Plain strings have no support for defaults (see below), but they can be used for not supported (or custom) resource records.
+  * can be used for not supported (or custom) resource records
-  They can be used for supported records too, but that's not cool and even not possible for entries with a priority field, when using PowerDNS v3, because the priority of such records must be reported in a separate field in the backend protocol.
-  As of PowerDNS v4 the priority fields are part of the content and the restriction does not apply anymore.<br>
-  But there is still one exception to this: the `SOA` record cannot be given as a plain string due to the automatically handled `serial` field.<br>
-  Subject to change (NOT YET IMPLEMENTED): Plain strings for probably most or even all object-supported records will be parsed, gaining support for defaults, syntax-checking and more without using object-style notation.
+  * can be used for most supported records too, but often it is more efficient and clearer to use the "last-field-value" or an object-style notation (see below for both)
+  * have support for using defaults for the values (only most of the supported records):<br>
+    When a field (e.g. `priority` in `MX`) is written as just a `_`, that field is parsed as not being set and has to be filled by a default value (comparable to object style).
+  * have support for automatic zone name appending (e.g. `target` in `SRV`)
+  * are very handy for domain name values (as in `CNAME` and the like)
+    * object style: `{target: "something"}` (JSON5)
+    * last-field-value: `="something"`
+    * plain string: `something`

+  But most of the time it is more useful to use the other syntax possibilites.

 * A forced plain string, if it begins with `` ` `` (a backquote).<br>
   Effectively the same as a normal plain string, but no interpretation as a special notation (other markers from below) is applied.
   The leading backquote is not included in the resulting value (string).
-The string remains subject to parsing (parsing not yet implemented).
+The string remains subject to parsing.

+* A forced plain string, which is not subject to parse, if it begins with `` !` ``.<br>
+  That string is absolutely not touched, just passed as-is.
+Should never be needed, but who knows all cases...

 * A [JSON5][] object ("JSON for Humans"), if it begins with `{`.<br>
   Objects are the heart of the data.
 They store values for the content fields, have multiple syntax possibilities,